 Venice has plenty of shops selling masks of any kind simply because Venice is the homeland of Carnival!
 However, even if you do not come to Venice during Carnival, you can have the chance of plunging in the intriguing world of disguise and learn how to paint your own mask!

 Several mask shops offer mini-courses of masks painting.
 There are plenty of examples to take inspiration and a range of about 20 plain white models made of papier-mâché.
 After choosing one, you’ll be taught techniques for the backgrounds and intricate decorations.
 After drying and glazing, your mask will be packed and ready to be safely carried away.

-DURATION: approx. 1 hour for the ABC Course
+DURATION: approx. 1 hour for the Basic Course

 A visit in a glass blowing factory!

 Did you know that in ancient times, a glass master who tried to set up a shop beyond the lagoon risked being assassinated by the secret police?!
 Murano blowing glass made the glory of Venice and it is simply amazing…

 If you don’t have time to go to Murano, there is the chance to visit a glass factory downtown: yet, it is free of charge!

 Did you know the word “marionette” was born in Venice?
 This town is the ideal setting for a child’s imagination to grow, and Roberto’s one was so captured by the story of Pinocchio that he became a modern Geppetto!
 Let’s explore the picturesque district of Cannaregio and finish our tour in the dreamy atmosphere of his amazing workshop full of marionettes and puppets.